codepr/webcrawler-from-scratch/chapter1/fetcher.md

 ## Parsing HTML documents

-So we move on writing some basic unit tests to define the behavior we expect from these 2 parts, starting with the HTML parser.
+So we move on writing some basic unit tests to define the behavior we expect from these two parts, starting with the HTML parser.

 *Note: After a brief search I found out that GoQuery by PuerkitoBio is the easiest and most handy library to parse HTML contents offering a jquery-like